Budget Travel – How to Save Money While Traveling

 Travel During Low Season

-Sometimes not ideal, but low season doesn’t always mean shitty weather and deserted streets.
-Again, do some research on weather conditions but generally expect cheaper prices and a reduced amount of annoying vacationers.
+While low, or off-season, travel is sometimes not ideal, it doesn’t always mean crappy weather and deserted streets.
+Again, do some research on weather conditions but generally expect cheaper prices and a reduced amount of annoying vacationers during low season travel.

 You can read more about traveling during low season here.